 What if the father does not believe it is his child?

-He may ask for scientific paternity testing.
+He may ask for a scientific paternity test in Rochester, NY, or one in his local state, to be carried out to prove his relation to the child.
 A court will examine the results of the paternity test and then decide whether the alleged father is the biological father.

 What if one or both parents change their mind after they have signed the Acknowledgement of Paternity and it has been filed at Vital Statistics Unit?